awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

     ]
 }
 ```

+### Require Role Credentials to be Retrieved from IMDSv2<a name="iam-example-instance-metadata-require-roles-to-use-IMDSv2-credentials"></a>

 The following policy specifies that if this policy is applied to a role, and the role is assumed by the EC2 service and the resulting credentials are used to sign a request, then the request must be signed by EC2 role credentials retrieved from IMDSv2\.
 Otherwise, all of its API calls will get an `UnauthorizedOperation` error\.
 This statement/policy can be applied generally because, if the request is not signed by EC2 role credentials, it has no effect\.